 Shiling oil actually has many uses.
 Some of which coincide with those of Vicks Vapor Rub.
 As far as the cold and flu goes, use shiling oil for congestion and body aches that can come with the flu.
 Just rub it in.
 You can get it at Amazon.com but, if I am ever running low I always get one of my Caribbean peeps to bring me a few bottles.
 I don’t know why.
 Maybe, it just feels a little bit more authentic to me that way.

 Honey and Lime/Lemon

 Mix a couple tablespoons of honey with a few squeezes of lemon in about a 1:1 ratio, and you have a powerful elixir.
 The honey acts as a natural soother for itchy throats and even has an ingredient that helps to calm coughs, medicine free!
 Since there is not much out there to treat little ones under age six, this is a great alternative.
 Just remember, that honey should not be ingested by children under 1.
-As far as the lemon in this elixir goes…it’s a great boost of vitamin C. Some studies have shown however, that vitamin C may not have all of the “mythical cold potency”, that people once thought.
-Just don’t tell my mother or mother in law that.
-But seriously, I will continue to increase my vitamin C uptake every time the cold lures it’s ugly head.
+As far as the lemon in this elixir goes…it’s a great boost of vitamin C. I will continue to increase my vitamin C uptake every time the cold lures it’s ugly head.

-Nasal irrigation as seen in the Neti Pot as been praised for years for ailments like allergies.
+Nasal irrigation as seen in the Neti Pot as been praised for years for ailments like allergies and colds.
 The benefits of nasal irrigation don’t stop there.
 Use it to thin out mucous and relieve sinus pressure that can occur during the common cold.